S.T.E.A.M. Day

 Stage 2: Central Allocation

-A computer algorithm will then process all the Unrestricted School Choices first, and then move on to Restricted School Choices.
-In the event that a school receives more applications than the number of spots available, the computer algorithm will randomly select students from the pool of applicants to ensure maximum fairness.
+The computerised allocation system will first process Unrestricted School Choices, followed by Restricted School Choices.
+If a school receives more applications than available places, the computer will randomly select students to ensure maximum fairness in allocation.

 Previous primary schools allocation data from Tutor Time’s graduates